Xtha-Sunil/Xtha-Sunil/README.md

 ### 🧑‍💻 About Me
 - I'm really interested in how the behind-the-scenes stuff of websites and apps works (that's backend development!).
 - I enjoy figuring things out and making repetitive tasks automatic.
 - Fun fact: I can solve a 10x10 Rubik's cube!
-It helps me think logically.
 - My birthday is in October. 🎃

 ---